Trusted WordPress tutorials, when you need them most.

 For example, let’s say you have prospects who visit your landing page and then complete your form, indicating interest in your services.
 While the form data is entered into an Airtable, you will want another connection that automatically sends SMS messages to your leads so they know what to expect from you.

-The best option is to use Brevo, which is an email marketing service that also lets you send SMS messages to your leads.
+One of the best options is to use Brevo, which is a popular email marketing service that also lets you send SMS messages to your leads.

 Brevo website